Akdr/akdr.github.io/README.md

 ## Resume

 ### About me
-Primarily I am a PHP-developer with huge interest of learning more, and that had lead me to my position right now; Senior Developer and Consultant at **Entire**.
+Primarily I am a PHP-developer with huge interest of learning more, and that had lead me to my position right now; in the startup phase of my own freelancing firm.

+Just recently I was Senior Developer and Consultant at **Entire**.
+The company went bankrupt in 2023, so I am currently looking for new opportunities.

 Previously to this I worked as an CTO for **Comparico**.
-My days consisted of managing the workload and workflow of the other developer.
+> My days consisted of managing the workload and workflow of the other developer.
 This means planning the architectural-, structural- and agile setting and making sure that the rest of the team and company have the tools necessary to make wonders happen.

 The goal is to decrease "grindy" and time-consuming tasks in the work environment and increasing the time doing the parts that are fun and important to them and Comparico.

 I also continue to code, heading our data gathering service for the Telecom-side of our business.

-Previously to this I worked as an IT/Archive-consultant for ArkivIT, taking the lead in our projects to streamlining our process of implementing the archive software to our clients.
+> Previously to this I worked as an IT/Archive-consultant for ArkivIT, taking the lead in our projects to streamlining our process of implementing the archive software to our clients.

 Before **ArkivIT** I studied to become a teacher in IT and Geography but aborted it because I decided it wasn't for me, longing back to the tech industry.